Stained Glass Sundials: 16th & 17th Centuries (1500's & 1600's)

 Date: 1664

 Original Location: The Northill Rectory in Northill, Bedfordshire England.
-Lat: 52.1° N. Long: 0.3228° W
+Lat: 52.1° N. Lon: 0.3228° W

 Present Location: At original location

-Orientation: declines towards the east
+Orientation: Vertical.
+Declines towards the east.

 Adornment: Design mimics the other Northill dial (Dial 96).
 Has a fruitfly, 2 cherry fruits with leaves, ornamental flowing scrolls.
 Hours are in Arabic numerals.

-Comment: Gnomon hole visible.
+Comments: Gnomon hole visible.
 This is one of a pair of newly discovered John Oliver dials located at the church.
 This dial is protected inside for safe keeping.
 Viewing by appointment only.

 Article by Geoffrey Lane (6 MB): (2006) Glass Sundial Makers of 17th Century London.
 "The British Sundial Society Bulletin" Vol. 18(i), March 2006.
 40-47

 References: Gatty, Mrs Alfred, Eden and Lloyd, The Book of Sun-Dials, 3rd edition, 1890, pp 93-94.
-Britton, John, and Brayley, Edward Wedlake: The Beauties of England and Wales; or Delineations, . of Each County.
-Vol. I. Beds., Berks., Bucks., London 1801
+Britton, John, and Brayley, Edward Wedlake- The Beauties of England and Wales; or Delineations of Each County.
+Vol. I. Beds, Berks, Bucks, London 1801

-Website: Worshipful Company of Glaziers
+Worshipful Company of Glaziers Website: Here

 Maker: John Oliver (1616-1701)